-This is not another WhoGoHost review as an affiliate hoping to make money on your purchase, but a detailed account of the good and ugly hosting services I experienced from WhoGoHost web hosting and domain name registrar.
+This is not another WhoGoHost review as an affiliate to make money on your purchase.
+But a detailed account of the good and ugly web hosting experienced by WhoGoHost web hosting and domain name registrar.

-So stay tuned, and read every word till the end of this post…this might help you make a positive decision.
+So stay tuned, and read every word till the end.

 The quality of services your hosting company offers is one of the vital areas you mustn’t overlook in your online business.
-If you place less value or concern to this area and host your blog with a “quack” in the business, your business will suffer greatly.
+If you place less value or concern on this area and host your blog with a “quack” in the industry, your business will suffer greatly.

 And you’re bound to lose both revenue and your audience in the process.

-Sometimes, we’re trapped on cash or don’t have enough information prior to purchasing hosting services from a potential web hosting company so we ended up with low-quality hosting services.
+Sometimes, we’re trapped on cash or don’t have enough information before purchasing hosting services from a potential web hosting company.
+So we ended up with low-quality hosting services.

 Why am I saying this?

-While this is understandable and accepted, I don’t advice you include your blog hosting services on the list of things you’re going to save cost on.
-Also, I don’t recommend either that you go for a hosting package not needed at the moment.
+While this is understandable and accepted, I don’t advise you to include web hosting on the list of things you’re going to save cost on.
+Also, I don’t recommend that you go for a hosting package that is not needed at the moment.

-Like purchasing a VPS plan when you’re just starting out with your blog, is best to start with a shared hosting plan and later you might consider upgrading depending on your progress level.
+It is best to start with a shared hosting plan rather than purchasing a VPS hosting when creating your blog.
+But you may consider upgrading later, depending on your progress level.

 With all these out of the way…here is my hosting journey with WhoGoHost Nigeria web hosting company.